 What do you mean a different language for list settings?
 The actual Anaplan standard content and tabs for lists in the settings menu will be in another language?
 Trying to understand how much of Anaplan Spanish-speaking users can expect to see.

 Planning complexity in manufacturing and order fulfillment stems from the attempt to “fit” forecasted demand with available production machines while hoping to leverage an algorithm that will provide the best “bang for the buck.”
 This algorithm normally incorporates Level 2 production machine metrics like run-rate, machine efficiency, and scrap rate to achieve an optimal mix.
 However, disparate operating schedules across plants, outages, availability, and lead-times of required packaging material, as well as dependent (i.e. tolling) external processes can make the creation of reliable, time-phased production schedules challenging.

-Furthermore, for many organizations, Sales and Production work as two independent business units that share information via e-mail messages and spreadsheets.
+Furthermore, for many organizations, sales and production work as two independent business units that share information via e-mail messages and spreadsheets is challenging.
 The communication gap and operational lag caused by this method of “collaboration” does not support the need for highly inter-related sales forecasting and production planning and makes it even harder to create a reliable schedule.
 Many companies have found that spreadsheets are not able to keep up with the constant flux in demand and are wrought with errors, leading to the creation of a production schedule that garners little trust from users and does not properly support business needs.
-The Production Planning application developed by Akili on the Anaplan platform provides a cloud-based tool that uses real-time data and connected planning experience to provide a solution to common production planning challenges.
+The production planning application developed by Akili on the Anaplan platform provides a cloud-based tool that uses real-time data and connected planning experience to provide a solution to common production planning challenges.

 Supporting Business Processes with Anaplan